gi-yt/archfi/PLANS.md

 # Allow Users to install whatever linux kernel they wan't.
 # Allow Users to install their favourite DE or WM or Bootstrapping Script Right From The Script
 # Make A tutor mode where the user can learn about every command that is being executed.
-# Make A Post Install script which can do other stuff like install software set locales, change timezones etc.
+# Make A Post Install script which can do other stuff like install software set locales, change timezones etc. just like CloverOS